JoshuaSkootsky/RotheDiagram/README.md

 In addition, what is `a`?
 I am thinking that I should assign all lower case letters a number value.
 So `12djh7k` would be a valid sequence, and I'll be able to map out the inversions and make a Rothe diagram.
 If I was given `aaa12aaadjh7k` I'd take the first `a`, assign it a value, and then ignore the rest.
 Same with `111112543` - I'll take the first 1, ignore the others, and plot the rest of the sequence as if it was `12543`.

+Part of a Rothe diagram is the concept of position.
+If '5' is input, the board needs to be at least 5x5 to accomodate the input.
+This creates some difficulties.
+First of all, we're expecting that if there is a 5, the permutation has all numbers less than 5.
+Users may not always do that.
+Secondly, the position is indexed starting at 1, and it's usually convenient to represent a grid with an `n x n` array of 0 indexed arrays.

+I think if a user supplies an incomplete permutation, it could make sense to append at the end the continuation that would complete it. i.e. if `5` is input, then I should fill in: `5 4321` and draw the Rothe diagram of the sequence `54321`.
+But that seems wrong, what if the user inputs `634` and wants to see the Rothe diagram for that input?

+The size of the generated array will depend on the maximum value input, but this will leave parts of the diagram empty if the permutation does not go from `[max ...
+1]`.